AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/dashboards/attributed-revenue-dashboard.md

 >[!NOTE]
 >
 >This dashboard is in Beta.
 During this transitional phase, both the current and new dashboards will be accessible.
-The current dashboard will be deprecated once we've fully transitioned and ensured optimal functionality.
+The current dashboard will be deprecated after we've fully transitioned and ensured optimal functionality.

 **Questions the board answers:**